-So, in my research, I stumbled with Japana Home.
+So, in my research, I stumbled with te brand Oishya.
 Their products are individually fabricated, by professional blacksmiths from around the world, which make them non-negotiable in terms of quality.
 The quality is hard to find elsewhere.

-Established in 2016, Japana Home has become a household name.
+Established in 2016, Oishya (previously known as Japana Home) has become a household name.
 It’s worth mentioning their signature traditional Japanese knife (Sakai Kyuba set).
 You purchase one, and you experience the Japanese culture first-hand.

 Table of Contents

 - 5 Pricing

 - 6 Conclusion